Knowledge Hub

 What is a term sheet?

 • Employee share option plans.
-These are incentive schemes that some companies set up to reward their staff with shares or options for shares.
+These are incentive schemes designed to reward staff with shares or options for shares.
 Investors are interested in them as they can affect the share structure of the business in which they’re investing

 • Dilution.
-This describes what happens when a company issues new shares such that the percentage of the shares owned by existing shareholders goes down or is ‘diluted’ as a consequence of the new share issue
+This is where a company issues new shares such that the percentage of the shares owned by existing shareholders goes down or is ‘diluted’ as a consequence of the new share issue

 • Pre-money value.
 This refers to the value of the business before the injection of fresh capital by the investors

 • Preference shares.
-These are a class of shares issued to investors that are ‘preferred’ to other shares in certain circumstances, such as when dividends are issued, or when a company goes into liquidation
+These are a class of shares issued to investors that are ‘preferred’ to other shares in certain circumstances, such as when dividends are issued, or when a company goes into liquidation.
+Our guide on preference vs ordinary shares will answer any further questions you might have.

 • Voting rights.
 These are the rights that attach to shares and that give the holders a right to vote in company meetings (as distinct from directors’ meetings at which business decisions are taken)